twhui/LiteFlowNet/README.md

 Note: *Runtime is averaged over 100 runs for a Sintel's image pair of size 1024 × 436.

 # LiteFlowNet3
 <strong>NEW!
-Our extended work (LiteFlowNet3) is now available at https://github.com/twhui/LiteFlowNet3</strong>.
+Our extended work (LiteFlowNet3, ECCV 2020) is now available at https://github.com/twhui/LiteFlowNet3</strong>.

 We ameliorate the issue of outliers in the cost volume by amending each cost vector through an adaptive modulation prior to the flow decoding.
 We further improve the flow accuracy by exploring local flow consistency.
 To this end, each inaccurate optical flow is replaced with an accurate one from a nearby position through a novel warping of the flow field.
 LiteFlowNet3 not only achieves promising results on public benchmarks but also has a small model size and a fast runtime.